YordanGeorgiev/qto/doc/md/userstories_doc.md

 ##### 2.1.5.2.
 Current project visibility
-As a team lead
+As a team leader
 In order to avoid confusion between different projects I wanto to be able to see the current project name from any interface I am working in quickly and easily

 ### 2.2.
 Time management
-As an team lead
+As an team leader
 In order to be able the maximize the performance of the team for qto used periods I wanto to be able to manage time efficiently by accessing a simple page containing its value and the period it is related to.